8 Ways To Sharpen Your Kid’s Memory So They Can Perform Better At School

 If you thought only old people suffer from memory issues, you are wrong.
 One reason why your child might be falling behind in school is their memory.
 Parents fail to understand that most kids today cannot remember their lessons not because they were distracted but because they simply cannot recall.

-If your child is falling behind in school or is having trouble grasping concepts, then click here to enroll your child in Mrs. Myers Reading Room’s free trial classes for kids in Chicago and all over the US.
+If your child is falling behind in school or is having trouble grasping concepts, then click here to enroll your child in Mrs. Myers' Reading Room’s free trial classes for kids in Southeast Wisconsin and all over the US.

 According to a study, children with higher screen time had lower retention.
 And in today's world, every child has their nose stuck to a mobile, tablet, or laptop screen.
 If you want your child to stay relevant in today's technologically advanced world, then you cannot cut them off from technology.
 You can reduce their screen time, sure, but their memory will be affected.